Didier-D-crypto/Project-2-Full-Stack-App/README.md

          -Check out Jotform

 [] Must be deployed using Heroku (with data)
-         -deployed by her

-[] Must utilize at least one new third-party API -Brush up skills on Third Party APIs
+[x] Must utilize at least one new third-party API
-   -Places API

 [] Must have a polished UI
     -Sean Implemented UI